OpenDroneMap/docs/es/_sources/flying.rst.txt

 Data collection effort, 2D and 2.5D products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For best in class results 2D and 2.5D products and 5cm resolution, we recommend the following:
+For best in class results 2D and 2.5D products, we recommend the following:

 * 70-80% overlap slightly off-nadir (5-10 degree off nadir)